cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-enter-verify-email.md

 ## It says your email is already associated with a GC Sign in account

-If you have received an email message stating that your email is already associated with an account on GC Sign in, here’s what it means and what you can do.
+If you have received an error message stating that your email is already associated with an account on GC Sign in, here’s what it means and what you can do.

 ###  What it means